glenl/gearbox-docs/docs/nodes/bevel-gear-set.rst

    cog.
 The default sets a reasonable default but set this lower if to control vertex count.
 Any large value may be reduced by distance merging in the implementation.

-|FLOAT_FIELD_SINGLE| Clearance Fac
-   A value from :math:`[0\dots 1]` that is multiplied by the *Module* to determine addition depth on the dedendum.

-|FLOAT| Collar Width Fac
-   The value can be thought of as a percentage of the area between the outer perimeter of the bevel collar to the hole.

 |FLOAT| Collar Depth
    This adds some control over the length of the collar or spindle